 Winona's transportation planning is focused on creating a complete streets network.
-The City of Winona adopted its Complete Streets Policy in 2017 which is incorporated into this Transportation chapter.
+The City of Winona adopted its Complete Streets Policy in 2017.
 Complete Streets are an approach to the planning, designing, building, operating, and maintaining of streets that enable safe access for all people who need to use them, including pedestrians, bicyclists, motorists, and transit users of all ages and abilities, as well as the needs of freight and emergency vehicles.
-The City of Winona's Complete Streets approach ensures that the appropriate planning is in place to consider the needs of all types of transportation users when taking up a street project.
+The Complete Streets approach ensures that the appropriate planning is in place to consider the needs of all types of transportation users when taking up a street project.
 The City's Bicycle and Pedestrian Plan, Parks Master Plan, ADA Transition Plan, and other plans establish priority streets for implementation of specific infrastructure supporting complete streets for all users.